binkley/homebrewery-files/witch.md

 #### Level 1: Spellcasting

 You have learned to cast spells by drawing from people and the land, necessity and the teaching of other witches.
-See the D&amp;D _Player&rsquo;s Handbook_ for the rules on spellcasting.
+See the D&D _Player&rsquo;s Handbook_ for the rules on spellcasting.
 The information below details how you use those rules with Witch spell, which appear in the Witch spell list later in the class&rsquo;s description.

 Every spell includes a brief note on how Witches tend to use it.
 These notes don't change the spell&rsquo;s mechanics but suggest tone and roleplay.
 A Witch often adds a personal flavor to a spell without changing the magic.